 Fibroid Treatments in Carson & Torrance, CA

-With years of experience as board certified gynecologists, Dr. Marc Rosenthal & Dr. Jody Aronson pride themselves in providing the best in fibroid treatment to patients throughout Carson & Torrance, CA. If one of the doctors determines that you have uterine fibroids, it is a good idea to discuss the various options for fibroid treatment that are available to you.
+Dr. Marc Rosenthal & Dr. Jody Aronson pride themselves in providing the best in fibroid treatment to patients throughout Carson & Torrance, CA. If one of your doctors determine that you have uterine fibroids, it is a good idea to discuss the various options for fibroid treatment that are available to you.

 Medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
 They don’t eliminate fibroids, but may shrink them.
 The side effects of using these medications are similar to the symptoms experienced as a result of hormonal changes during and after menopause.
 These include weight gain, hot flashes, vaginal dryness, mood swings, changes in metabolism and infertility.
 In almost all cases, once hormone therapy has been stopped, fibroids tend to grow back, possibly reaching their original size again.
 This often occurs if the use of hormone therapy is not accompanied by another treatment.